Cudi7/MERN-TodoApp/README.md

 Following my training I decided to create something that I could do to put more or less all the things I know about React.

 You are watching v2, this includes Node, Express and MongoDB

+## Features

+You can:

+- Toggle complete state, Add, Remove and Edit a todo
+- Make it Public or Private
+- See all Public Todos
+- Register, Login and Logout

 ## Code Examples